stevencumming/customercounter/README.md

 	- I think very quickly, in the order of hours.
 	- The application files are pretty light and are all relatively addressed.
+	- It should be as simple as configuring a database, configuring the web server and then copying the code files.
 - Data Security
 	- The whole thing is scratch built, so it does lack some security features.
 	- I've tried to make the system robust.
+	- It's simplicity goes a long way to assist security.
 	- There are a few modifications I'd like to extend the code to hinder sql injection attacks, for example.
 	- There is no authentication.
 		- A simple password authentication should be relatively simple to implement
 		- I have implemented a function to log the IP addresses, and can